eed3si9n/eed3si9n.com/original/liberty-equality-and-boxed-primitive-types.md

 I want to understand how equality works in Scala.
 It's a complicated topic that's been going on for ten years.

+Major concerns are:
+- `null`
+- Unboxed number types
+- Boxed number types
+- Reference types
+- Collections (especially of `F[+A]`)

+Understanding equality means knowing how these combinations are compared.

 ### Scala Language Specification

 The language spec provides some hints, although it does not have the full information.
 [Chapter 12][12] contains the definition of `Any` as follows: